 The greatest contributors to our carbon footprint:

-Diesel to fuel snowcats, heavy machinery and snowmaing compressors
+- Diesel to fuel snowcats, heavy machinery and snowmaking compressors

 What’s next?